GR360RY/htpc-ansible/roles/xbmc-client/README.md

 The following list of roles can be used together with xbmc-client role:

 - xbmc-mysql
 - xbmc-nas
 - sickbeard
 - couchpotato
 - subnzbd
 - deluge
 - htpc-manager
+- tvheadend

 Detailed info can be found following this link: